Unnamed-SMP/SurvivalPaper7GB/CODE_OF_CONDUCT.md

 9. Do not speak/chat in other languages other than English, this rule is void in voice chat
 10. Do not be racist in any form or way or form
 11. You are expected to follow the Discord Terms of Service that can be found at: https://discord.com/terms.
-12. Follow the guidelines in the newly created channel descriptions [S2-S6]
+12. Follow the guidelines in the newly created channel descriptions
 13. Do not mock any member of staff or the server in general

-14. Do not invite your alternate account here unless you have applied to do so by using the !apply altreq
+- These rules are an adaptation from our general rules that can be found in our [discord channel dedicated to them](https://discord.com/channels/817842214201196595/817842296884035585)